 Inspiration is essential for every creative person.
 If you are in the right mood, it can come from almost anywhere.
 However, when you feel tired or distracted, your imagination may need additional sources to get inspiration from.

 Having scoured the internet, we've collected a selection of what we think are the best apps to give your inspiration a boost.
-So, if you sometimes feel a lack of positive emotion or suffer from creative block, download these amazing apps and you'll find something outstanding.
+We've included loads of free apps, and some worth paying a little extra for.
+So read on to get your creative cogs whirring.

 Coolors is a super-popular app that does its one thing extremely well: it generates colour palettes.
 If you're having trouble finding the right aesthetic for your design, simply hit the spacebar to scroll through Coolors' collection of colour palettes.
 You can then adjust the temperature and hue, and export your palette in a number of different formats.